TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

 The type equivalence operator `==` in TS also works on lists of types.
 It also checks if both lists are of the same size, and fails if they are not.

+Think about where the error message should appear if parameter and argument types are not equal.
+Even when there are no arguments (the argument list is empty), the error should appear somewhere.

 ### Challenge